Realmuto’s 2-run triple in 10th leads Phillies past O’s 3-2

 Without a fifth starter, the Phillies again turned to a bullpen game in front of a paltry 18,955 announced fans.
 The Phillies trailed 7-0 to Chicago last Thursday in their previous bullpen outing and rallied for a 17-8 win.

 Adonis Medina, a 24-year-old righty, lasted 3 2/3 innings in his first start and only second appearance of the season.
-Medina gave up a leadoff double to Cedric Mullins and then drilled Austin Hays in the back in the first inning but pitched out of the jam.
+Medina gave up a leadoff double to Mullins and then drilled Hays in the back in the first inning but pitched out of the jam.

 He went 4-5 with a 5.05 ERA in 17 starts this season for Triple-A Lehigh Valley.